TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Remove-B1DTCServer.md

 ```

 ## DESCRIPTION
-This function is used to remove an existing BloxOne DTC Server
+This function is used to remove an existing Universal DDI DTC Server

 ## EXAMPLES